FatiGurqiti/Ode/README.md

         mAuth.signOut();
 `

-It is also require to set the values of the API to _null_ in order to avoid getting informations of the same user next time.
+It is also required to set the values of the API to _null_ in order to avoid getting informations of the same user next time.

 `
   OdeApi odeApi = OdeApi.getInstance();